 The 2015 Fellowship Application is will open July 7, 2014 at 8:00 a.m.
 EDT and will close on September 17, 2014 at 5:00 p.m.
 EDT.

 |July 8, 2014||The 2015 application will be available.|

 |Sept.
 17, 2014||The application and supporting paperwork are due to Equal Justice Works by 5 p.m.
 EDT|

 |Dec.
 2014 - April 2015||Interviews continue; Fellowships are offered on a rolling basis|

 Becoming an Equal Justice Works Fellow is highly competitive.
 The application and selection process for an Equal Justice Works Fellowship involves the following:

 - You must be a third year law student, a recent law school graduate, or an experienced attorney who demonstrates a commitment to public interest law.
 Your law school must be an Equal Justice Works member law school.

 - You must identify a qualifying nonprofit host organization that will provide you with a full-time position upon receiving a fellowship.

-- The host organization must be willing to be your employer during the term of the two-year fellowship as well as provide you with supervision, a work space, employee health and fringe benefits, and the materials (computer, internet access, phone, etc.) that you will need to successfully complete your project.
+- The host organization must be willing to be your employer during the term of the two-year fellowship, meet salary requirements, and provide you with supervision, a work space, employee health and fringe benefits, and the materials (computer, internet access, phone, etc.) that you will need to successfully complete your project.

 - Together with your host organization, you must design a new project, which focuses on legal advocacy on behalf of disenfranchised individuals, groups or issues not adequately represented in our legal system.

 - Equal Justice Works reviews the applications and selects projects that can be matched with potential sponsors.
-Sponsors determine whom they would like to interview.
-Interviews and acceptances are offered on a rolling basis.
+Sponsors determine whom they would like to interview and ultimately choose the fellow.
+Decisions are made on a rolling basis.